LIVVkit/LIVVkit/docs/install.rst

     pip install -e .[develop]

-This will allow you to checkout different versions of LIVVkit, make changes, etc. and have those changes immediately reflected in your python environment.
+This will allow you to checkout different versions of LIVVkit, make changes, etc. and have those changes immediately reflected in your Python environment.

 If you're having problems installing/developing/using LIVVkit, `open an issue on github <https://github.com/livvkit/livvkit/issues>`__.